-Each vaporizer is unique, so you often have to experiment in order to determine the best temperature for your device.
-Herb that is dry will start vaporizing at a lower temperature, which gives a good, clean high.
-On the other hand, herb that is more moist will require more heat and longer heating time before producing vapor.
+Each vaporizer is unique, so you often have to experiment in order to determine the right temperature for your device.
+Herb that’s dry will start vaporizing at a lower temperature, which gives a good, clean high.
+On the other hand, herb that is more moist will require more heat plus longer heating time before producing vapor.

 Two types of heating methods are found in vaporizers – conduction and convection – although one of the two is more common.
 Each method differs in contact with the heating element.

-This involves direct contact between the material and the heat source.
-On earlier iterations of desktop vaporizers, this was the most common method of heating up your herb for vaping.
+Conduction heating involves direct contact between the material and the heating element, therefore taking less time.
+On earlier iterations of desktop vaporizers, conduction was the most common method of heating up your herb for vaping.

-It is now more common in vape pens and vaporizers for wax concentrate.
-The substance to be smoked makes direct contact with the element, which heats the substance up and creates vapor, which is then inhaled through the mouthpiece.
+Conduction vapes are usually vape pens and vaporizers for wax concentrate.
+The substance to be smoked (like wax concentrates) makes direct contact with the heating element, which heats the substance up and creates vapor, which is then inhaled through the mouthpiece.

-This method is very fast, but it has one major drawback – it can result in combustion if you don’t use it correctly.
+This method is very fast, but a conduction vape has one drawback – it can result in combustion if it’s too close to the heating element.

-Using the convection method, the herb or herbal material never directly touches the heating element.
-Instead, heated air is passed over the material to extract the active or therapeutic ingredients.
+Using the convection heating method, the herb or herbal material never directly touches the heating element.
+Instead, heated air is passed over the heating element to extract the active or therapeutic ingredients.
 It might consume more time.

 Both whip and forced-air vaporizers use this method.